The Fall of Fast Fashion

 Fashion is among the world’s most polluting industries: it requires large quantities of raw materials, creates high levels of pollution, leaves a significant carbon footprint, and generates copious levels of waste.
 The relationship between the fashion industry’s need to continually evolve to satisfy consumers’ insatiable desire to acquire the latest trends and the loss of exclusivity as consumers acquire the most popular garments, shows that the fashion industry is inherently opposed to sustainability.

 A movement to combat fast-fashion has arisen known as slow fashion which places emphasis on more sustainable practices.
 This movement naturally promotes sustainability through more ethical sourcing and production techniques as well as by using organic, recycled, or more durable materials.
 The labor involved in the production of such garments receives higher wages and greater protection than those in the supply chain of the fast fashion industry.
 While finished garments may cost more, they last longer and incorporate more timeless styles to combat the need for only wearing the latest trends.
-While this movement faces a hard battle against mass marketed designs it is important to recognize that there are movements out there trying to compete with fast fashion.
-Companies that do slow fashion practices should provide a template for the future of the global fashion industry.
+One example of slow fashion that is most popular is collaborative consumption.
+In a broad sense of the term, collaborative consumption, is the shared use of a service or good by a group of people.
+The main example used for collaborative consumption when talking about clothing is thrift stores.
+By donating and buying clothes that were donated, consumers are able to extend the longevity of the clothes instead of throwing them away.

 There is a solution that promotes collaborative consumption and the slow fashion movement.
 Going to thrift stores to seek out pieces of clothing that are timeless rather than focusing on the latest trend is a huge step in the right direction of lowering the environmental impact of clothes.
 Taking the time to look for clothes that will be able to stay in your wardrobe long term is worth the environmental payoff.